 These signs of dissatisfaction are evident even among the customers of brightest and best solutions.
 Nucleus Research recently released a report on a top ERP vendor that contains some stinging criticism.

 “I would not recommend [ERP vendor] because of the lack of functionality.
 The underlying technology is inferior.”
 ERP Customer, Nucleus Research

 “I spend most of my time on just maintenance for [ERP vendor] because it’s just a really old application.
 I don’t know why we have it.”
 ERP Customer, Nucleus Research

 From Silos to Seamless Networks

 The good news is that if your enterprise is running on technology with its roots in the floppy disk era, all is not lost.
 The emergence of network platforms offer companies the opportunity to continue to leverage the power of ERP and legacy systems, while reaping the rewards of a hyper-connected, and super-agile ecosystem.

-An advanced network platform will embrace legacy systems, synchronize data with trading partners, and enable real time visibility and collaboration across all parties.
+An advanced network platform like One Network’s Real Time Value Network, will embrace legacy systems, synchronize data with trading partners, and enable real time visibility and collaboration across all parties.
 And the beauty of a network is that the technology is in essence a single implementation, with the cost shared among all members of the network.
 Companies get more advanced functionality for a lot lower cost.